xsolla/login-unity-sdk/README.md

+**THIS SDK IS DEPRECATED.**

+You can continue to use it, but it will not be updated and supplemented with new features.
+It is recommended to [switch to the Game Commerce](https://developers.xsolla.com/sdk/unity-deprecated/how-to-switch-to-commerce/).
+It contains all the classes and methods needed to work with Xsolla products.

 # Login & Account System asset for Unity

 Integrate the Login & Account System asset into your application to manage user access, connect them via the friend system, and use other features of [Xsolla Login](https://developers.xsolla.com/doc/login/).